Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Conclusions

 \subsection{Acknowledgments}

 This investigation has been partly supported by the Heisenberg-Landau program of collaboration between the Bogoliubov Laboratory of Theoretical Physics of the Joint Institute for Nuclear Research Dubna (Russia) and German institutes and partly by the DFG grant Mu 932/7-1.
-VB is supported by RFBR grant 11-02-01227-a and by grant 8376 of the Russian Ministry of Science and Education.
+V.G.B. acknowledges support by RFBR grant 11-02-01227-a and jointly with V.K.M. by RFBR grant 13-02-01387-a.